Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 Surrounding yourself with others who meditate keeps your practice fresh and inspired.

-8. Treat Meditation Like Mental Hygiene
+8. Treat Meditation Like a Daily Habit

-Tips to Overcome Common Challenges
+Tips to Overcome Common Challenges in Your Practice

 Meditation can sometimes be difficult, especially when your mind wanders or motivation dips.